-Gaming industry is very risky business, just like any other entertainment industry.
-Generally players have to bet in a very narrow set of products, which demand high volumes of investments.
-If we think it thru for a project manager perspective, we have a very very very risky business to invest.
-These companies invest mountains of money in very few products that we very weird correlation on quality/
+The gaming industry is a very risky business, just like any other entertainment industry.
+Generally, players have to bet on a very narrow set of products, which demand high volumes of investments.
+If we think it through from a project manager perspective, we have a very, very, very risky business to invest in.
+These companies invest mountains of money in very few products that narrow correlations between quality/sales.

-Latest graphics, motion capture, Hollywood actors for voice overs all cost money.
+The latest graphics, motion capture, and Hollywood actors for voice-overs all cost money.
 Trucks of money.
-Like films, the AAA titles consume millions of dollars to be built.
+Like films, AAA titles consume millions of dollars to be built.

-Because the volume of money required to create a game is very bulk, the companies that want to great a portfolio (publishers) have to choose the projects very carefully and criteriously.
+Because the volume of money required to create a game is very bulk, the companies that want to create a portfolio (publishers) have to choose the projects with care and criteria.
 Even that, they can only concurrently create a very narrow range of games.
-Essentially they have to bet on very few horses to generate very large amount of money to finance another cycle.
-The problem relies on the worst scenario: the current bet do not pay out.
+Essentially they have to bet on very few horses to generate a very large amount of money to finance another cycle.
+The problem relies on the worst scenario: the current bet does not pay out.
 The whole company puts itself in a very dangerous financial position.

 But the final analysis must consider games as art products.
-You cannot follow a formula to make people to fall in love for your product.
+You cannot follow a formula to make people fall in love with your product.

-THQ invested in few AAA titles that demanded loads of money.
-When the failure rate rises a bit, the whole operation start to be financially compromised.
+THQ invested in a few AAA titles that demanded loads of money.
+When the failure rate rises a bit, the whole operation starts to be financially compromised.

-Homefront, unfortunately, will be remembered as the milestone for the THQ’s potential fall.
-Unfortunately because it was a critically acclaimed game (at least it receive good greats), but due external reasons it didnt sell well to the point that compromised the THQ cash flow.
-Homefront was being considered the cashcow internally, the new IP that would generate loads of money, safetly.
+Homefront, unfortunately, will be remembered as the milestone for THQ’s potential fall.
+Unfortunately, because it was a critically acclaimed game (at least it receive good greats), due to external reasons it didn’t sell well to the point that compromised the THQ cash flow.
+Homefront was being considered the cash cow internally, the new IP that would generate loads of money, and safety.
 But the forecasts were nothing but dust.

-It basically answer the question several gamers make: why game makers keep build sequels?
+It answers the question several gamers make: why do game makers keep building sequels?
 Now you know…